hsurisetti/Pewlett-Hackard-Analysis/README.md

 ## mentorship_eligibility Table
 <img src="https://github.com/hsurisetti/Pewlett-Hackard-Analysis/blob/main/screenshots/mentorship_eligibility.png" width=620/>

-Based on the mentorship_eligibility table , can also obtain the number of potential mentors based of title
+Based on the mentorship_eligibility table , can also obtain the number of potential mentors based of title, which also shows which sectors have mentors available the most and which has the least , which will help the mangement to make or change any of their decisions.

 ```javascript
 SELECT COUNT(emp_no), title